Visruat/Comm_Protocol/I2C/Readme.md

 ![image](https://github.com/Visruat/Comm_Protocol/assets/125136551/e3b654eb-2b68-438e-b9f5-9714300cb5a1)

 On software reset, the hardware controller transmitter is set to target receiver mode.
 A system configuring controller dumps the target address to the target receiver.
 After the programming procedure, it changes into a controller transmitter and begins to communicate with that device.

 ![image](https://github.com/Visruat/Comm_Protocol/assets/125136551/2d8818a2-f5bd-45b7-92c7-b28cd80643a7)

 13. Software reset: general call --> S,0000 0000,A,0000 0110,A ...
-14. Start BYTE: explore later
+14. Start BYTE: **Unsure of its usage.** (check with shashank or sameer) eg. After the START condition S has been transmitted by a controller which requires bus access, the START byte (0000 0001) is transmitted.
+Another microcontroller can therefore sample the SDA line at a low sampling rate until one of the seven zeros in the START byte is detected.
+After detection of this LOW level on the SDA line, the microcontroller can switch to a higher sampling rate to find the repeated START condition Sr which is then used for synchronization
 15. Bus Clear: HW reset to clear the bus through HW reset input on device;  cycle power to the devices to activate the mandatory internal Power-On Reset (POR) circuit.
 If the data line (SDA) is stuck LOW, the controller should send nine clock pulses.
 The device that held the bus LOW should release it sometime within those nine clocks.
 If not, then use the HW reset or cycle power to clear the bus.
 16. Device ID: refer the PDF for details